"Londongrad" on edge after attack on Russian banker

 Berezovsky himself was once a Putin protégé and confidant.
 In a twist similar to many other authoritarian nations, the tables have since turned abruptly, and the billionaire is now a fierce critic of Putin’s rule.

-Yet, the majority of Russians in London - employees in the financial sector, skilled professionals, students and laborers - live far from the intrigue-ridden world of Kremlinology.
+Yet, the majority of Russians in London - employees in the financial sector, skilled professionals, students and labourers - live far from the intrigue-ridden world of Kremlinology.

 “Many people have assimilated and have a British outlook now,” said Boris Gofman, who runs the oldest Russian shop in London selling imported groceries to a nostalgic clientele.